1956 Mille Miglia

 This race was won by Scuderia Ferrari driver Eugenio Castellotti without the aid of a navigator.
 He completed the 992-mile distance in 11 hours, 37 minutes and 10 seconds- an average speed of 85.403 mph (137.442 km/h).
-The Italian finished 12 minutes in front of their second-placed team-mates, the English pairing of Collins and Louis Klemantaski.
+The Italian finished 12 minutes in front of his second-placed team-mates, the English pairing of Collins and Louis Klemantaski.
 Luigi Musso and Juan Manuel Fangio were next ensuring Ferrari finished 1-2-3-4.

 Report

 Entry

 A total of 426 cars were entered for the event, across 13 classes based on engine sizes, ranging from up to 750cc to over 2.0-litre, for Grand Touring Cars, Touring Cars and Sport Cars.
 Of these, 365 cars started the event.

 Following Daimler Benz AG and Lancia both withdrawing from motor sport at the end of 1955, this left the World Sportscar Championship wide open for Ferrari to regain the title their held in 1953 and 1954.
 Although Maserati had other ideas.
 After one win apiece from the first two races, Ferrari had the upper hand, and led the championship by four points.

 For this year's Mille Miglia, the only factory teams were Ferrari and Maserati.
 Scuderia Ferrari brought five cars: two 290 MMs for Castellotti and Fangio, two 860 Monzas for Collins and Musso, with a 250 GT SWB for Olivier Gendebien.
 The other works team was Maserati, who entered three cars driver by Stirling Moss (350S), Piero Taruffi and Cesare Perdisa, both in 300S.
 Meanwhile, there was a significant contingent of Mercedes-Benz cars – no less than 14 semi-works Mercedes-Benz 300SL.
 With the numbers of participants being reduced by the organisers, many international racing teams and their drivers stayed away from the race.